‘There’s a thread of a story running through the picture which doesn’t interfere to any extent with the songs by MacRae and Miss Day.’

 For Starlift, exhibitors had better start worrying, not if they have a big enough name for the marquee, but rather if the marquee is big enough to list the names of Doris Day, Gordon MacRae, Virginia Mayo, Gene Nelson, Ruth Roman, James Cagney, Gary Cooper, Phil Harris, Frank Lovejoy, Randolph Scott, Jane Wyman and Patrice Wymore.

 The entire picture uses as a background a California base, and there are many interesting sequences on the activities and mechanics of the base’s operations.
-The principals in the story are Miss Day, Miss Roman, Miss Rule, Wesson and Hagerty, with Howard St. John and Hayden Rorke in support.
-The others serve mainly as window dressing. – Motion Picture Herald
+The principals in the story are Miss Day, Miss Roman, Miss Rule, Mr Wesson and Mr Hagerty, with Howard St. John and Hayden Rorke in support.
+The others serve mainly as window dressing.” – Motion Picture Herald